Lavenir7/term-config/Documents/termux.md

 # termux

-just for termux (a terminal on Android)
+> a terminal on Android